 Students are encouraged to engage in their study of History through their own research and fresh ways of looking at sources.
 The range of topics covered is intended to foster this development.
-Tailored around the themes of War, Empire, and Social and Political Revolution c.1890-1990, the course allows students to encounter some of the most important concepts in modern European and global history including: nationalism, emancipation, state control, individual liberty, mechanised war, political reform and the search for international order.
+Tailored around the themes of Migration, War, Empire and Social and Political Revolution, c.1890-1990, the course allows students to encounter some of the most important concepts in modern European and global history including: nationalism, emancipation, state control, colonialism, individual liberty, mechanised war, political reform, de-colonialism and the search for international order.

-Central to Advent term is study of the 1914-1918 war.
-Special emphasis will be placed on studying the global origins of World War One including the alliance system; the experiences of combatants; and efforts to break the deadlock of the Western Front.
+Central to the Advent term is study of the 1914-1918 war.
+Special emphasis is placed on studying the global origins of World War One including the alliance system; the experiences of combatants; and efforts to break the deadlock of the Western Front.
+The story of the struggle for female suffrage features as another core theme.
 The following term we study the rise and fall of the Apartheid system in South Africa.
 Background and context are provided through examining the economic and political reasons for European colonisation c.
 1890-1945 - the scramble for Africa and competition for a 'place in the sun'.
-We finish the year with the story of organised social and political protest - from the Suffragettes to the Civil Rights Movement of the Twentieth Century.
-Here the iconic figures of Sylvia Pankhurst, Emily Davison, Rosa Parks, Martin Luther King, and Malcolm X are considered.
+We finish the year with a study of migration to the UK and the Windrush scandal.

-In conjunction with the Maths and Computer Science departments, History runs a day trip to Bletchley Park, the home of British codebreaking and birthplace of modern information technology.
+In conjunction with the Maths and Computer Science departments, History runs a day trip to Bletchley Park, the home of British code-breaking and birthplace of modern information technology.
 This supports the learning of topics in Lent and Trinity terms.